nus-tic4002-AY2122S2/tp2/docs/DeveloperGuide.md

 ### Software Security Feature 02: A Logout Shortcut `ESC` Key
-- To aid the Project Manager to log out of a TeamContact 24/7 App Session
+- To aid the Project Manager log out of a TeamContact 24/7 App Session as and when desired
-- The login screen comes back on, hiding the app's sensitive data from public view upon 'ESC' key pressed
+- The login screen comes back on, hiding the app's sensitive data from public view, upon 'ESC' key pressed

 Sample 'ESC' key Logout Screenshot:-